 Even before GDPR was introduced, there were specific requirements for data storage in healthcare.
 There have previously been some worrying data breaches by companies who stored patient data unencrypted, and GDPR has added punitive fines to ensure that all companies take the issue seriously.

 You might be wondering if it would be easier to outsource data storage, and this is certainly an option.
 There are many companies offering systems that can assist with this as well as with financial management, appointment scheduling and more.

 These systems can also provide remote access to practise information and may integrate with your other software.
 Healthcare is big business and there are dozens of companies offering solutions.

 One main difference between off-the-shelf solutions and bespoke systems will obviously be price.
 But you must be careful to look beyond the price tag to the implications for your practice long-term.

 Many consultants start out thinking they can manage everything themselves with the help of their medical secretary.
 Some will achieve this, but you need to consider what happens when your practice grows.

 The amount of data will grow too, but you might find that your set-up does not scale without significant time and investment.
-Hopefully, you’ve also taken my previous advice on executive information and anticipated this, so necessary changes can be made without disruption to your patients.

 Without making this article seem like Business 101, have you thought through all of the processes that will enable your practice to run optimally?